google-deepmind/uncertain_ground_truth/README.md

 ### Reproducing experiments from [2]

-1. Start by running `colab_toy_data.ipynb` to create the toy dataset from [1].
+1. Run `colab_pl_sampler.ipynb` to run the Plackett-Luce Gibbs sampler on synthetic annotations on the toy dataset or the real annotations on the dermatology ddx dataset.
-   This will also sample multiple annotations as (partial) rankings per example.
+2. Run `colab_ua_accuracy.ipynb` to re-create figures from [2]
-2. Run `colab_toy_pl_sampler.ipynb` to run the Plackett-Luce Gibbs sampler on the sampled annotations from 1.
+   using probabilistic IRN plausibilities.
+For running this on the Plackett-Luce plausibilities, step 1 needs to be repeated for different values of
-3. Run `colab_toy_ua_accuracy.ipynb` to re-create figures from [2] on the toy dataset using probabilistic IRN plausibilities.
-After step 2, this can be changed to use Plackett-Luce plausibilities instead.
+   `reader_repetitions` on the whole dataset.
+This can be computationally involved and we recommend not to do this in the Colab.
-4. Run `colab_partial_ao.ipynb` for an example of how to use the partial average overlap algorithm from [2].
+3. Run `colab_partial_ao.ipynb` for an example of how to use the partial average overlap algorithm from [2].

 ## Citing this work